Which is better a credit union or a bank?

 I have worked for banks, brokerage houses, insurance companies and they are all about making money off of you and do not have your best interest in mind.

+People go to a bank to work because they are not in medicine helping people or teaching or creating something or farming.
+They are not entrepreneurs.
+To them, it is a job to collect a paycheck.
+I have had many negative experiences with bank customer service and management.
 Its mostly the people who work for these organizations lack the brains to do something with their lives and they wind up in banking.
 Really, people in banking are usually the bottom of the barrel in terms of creativity and brains.

-I use a American Eagle Federal Credit Union.
+I use an American Eagle Federal Credit Union.
 Every experience with them has been positive because the people that work there I think like their job and helping the members.
 They are not greedy bankers who lack imagination so go into banking to get something from people, but rather at American Eagle Federal Credit Union people are there because they want to help their members.

 No stress, no shopping around just clear solutions for your banking and life.
-With a credit union you can just work at your day job and put your money in a credit union for your goals.
+With a credit union, you can just work at your day job and put your money in a credit union for your goals.
 When you have a lot of cash buy maybe some mutual funds they offer.
 They have IRAs, insurance, trust planning.
-Often these are third party companies, but I credit unions screen companies with their members best interest in mind.
+Often these are third party companies, but I credit unions screen companies with their member’s best interest in mind.